mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

  - This project will use `Automatic Speech Recognition(ASR)` with Wav2Vec2 on Spanish Audio and convert it to English text.
  - Our plan is to utilize a fine tuned XLSR-Wav2Vec2 Multilingual model using `Huggingface Transformer`, input the Spanish audio dataset from `openslr.org` or `commonvoice.mozilla.org`.
 The overall model architecture will be pipeline based, where audio input will first be converted into Spanish text using XLSR-Wav2Vec2.
 Then we will use this text output from XLSR as an input for an MT model, which will translate the Spanish text to English text-based translation.

+Update from Week 2:
+After extensive testing on the Spanish audio dataset, the team finds out that Google Collab cannot handble the size of Spanish audio training dataset.
+Therefore, the team is shifting focus to languagues such as Estonian, Czech, Portuguese, and Basque, which all have smaller datasets.
+In addition, the team switched from Open SLR to Mozilla Common Voice as the dataset provider, since Mozilla Common Voice gives a more diverse training data in terms of topics and voice.

+Aside from minor changes in data.
+The overall goal still holds true from Milestone 1.
+The team is building a machine learning model for translating non-English audio into English text.

 ![](./img/flow.PNG)

 ##### Motivation